Burnishing (metal): Failure mode (unintentionally)

-Effects on mechanical components
+Effects on sliding contact

 Burnishing is normally undesirable in mechanical components for a variety of reasons, sometimes simply because its effects are unpredictable.
 Even light burnishing will significantly alter the surface finish of a part.
 Initially the finish will be smoother, but with repetitive sliding action, grooves will develop on the surface along the sliding direction.
 The plastic deformation associated with burnishing will harden the surface and generate compressive residual stresses.
 Although these properties are usually advantageous, excessive burnishing leads to sub-surface cracks which cause spalling, a phenomenon where the upper layer of a surface flakes off of the bulk material.

 Burnishing may also affect the performance of a machine.
 The plastic deformation associated with burnishing creates greater heat and friction than from rubbing alone.
-This reduces the efficiency of the machine and limits its speed.
-Furthermore, plastic deformation alters the form and geometry of the part.
-This reduces the precision and accuracy of the machine.
-The combination of higher friction and degraded form often leads to a runaway situation that continually worsens until the component fails.
+That reduces the efficiency of the machine and limits its speed.
+Furthermore, plastic deformation alters the form and geometry of the part reducing the precision and accuracy of the machine.
+The combination of higher friction and degraded form often leads to a runaway situation which continually worsens until the component fails.

 To prevent destructive burnishing, sliding must be avoided, and in rolling situations, loads must be beneath the spalling threshold.
 In the areas of a machine that slide with respect to each other, roller bearings can be inserted so that the components are in rolling contact instead of sliding.
 If sliding cannot be avoided, then a lubricant should be added between the components.
 The purpose of the lubricant in this case is to separate the components with a lubricant film so they cannot contact.
 The lubricant also distributes the load over a larger area, so that the local contact forces are not as high.
 If there was already a lubricant, its film thickness must be increased; usually this can be accomplished by increasing the viscosity of the lubricant.